The 20 Best Autism Spectrum Disorder Doctors Near Me in Maryland, US

 English

-Ji Hong is a Child and Adolescent Psychiatrist in Baltimore, Maryland.
+Ji Hong is a Child and Adolescent Psychiatrist practicing medicine in Baltimore, Maryland.
 Dr. Hong is rated as a Distinguished provider by MediFind in the treatment of Autism Spectrum Disorder.
-His top areas of expertise are Autism Spectrum Disorder, Selective Mutism, and Obsessive-Compulsive Disorder (OCD).
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Autism Spectrum Disorder, Selective Mutism, and Obsessive-Compulsive Disorder (OCD).

 Advanced in Autism Spectrum Disorder